 In the EU-27, cultural goods accounted for 0.9 % of total (extra-EU) imports in 2018, compared with a 0.8 % share in 2013 (see Figure 4).
 In 13 EU Member States, the share of cultural goods in total imports was higher in 2018 than it was in 2013.
 The contribution of cultural goods to total imports grew most notably in Poland and Czechia.
 The highest share of cultural goods in total imports in 2018 was recorded in France (1.4 %), followed by Poland, Austria and Luxembourg where this share was higher than the EU average.
 The share of cultural goods in total imports was at its lowest in Hungary, Romania, Lithuania and Estonia.

 Intra- and extra-EU trade

-EU trade can be analysed from two perspectives: as intra-EU trade (between EU Member States) and extra-EU trade (with non EU countries).
-The ratio between the two is an indication of the heterogeneity of a country’s trade patterns and, to some extent, reflects its historical ties and geographical location.
-However, the indicator on intra- and extra-EU trade must be interpreted with caution, in particular for the phenomenon of quasi-transit (with particular relevance for some countries, e.g. the Netherlands).
+The trade of EU Member States can be analysed from two perspectives: intra-EU trade (between EU Member States) and extra-EU trade (with non-member countries).
+The ratio between the two is an indication of the heterogeneity of a country’s trade patterns and, to some extent, may reflect historical ties and geographical location.
+Care should be taken when interpreting the size of intra-EU trade relative to the size of extra-EU trade, in particular because of the importance of quasi-transit trade in some EU Member States (for example, the Netherlands).